circleci/circleci-docs/jekyll/_cci2/usage-statistics.md

 | projects_private_linux_current | 	sum	  |  |
 {: class="table table-striped"}

-## Access
+## Accessing Usage Data
-If you would like programatic access to this data in order to better understand your users please contact us.
+If you would like programatic access to this data in order to better understand your users please contact your CircleCI account representative.

-### Disclaimer
+### Security and Privacy

 Please reference exhibit C within your terms of contract and our [standard license agreement](https://circleci.com/outer/legal/enterprise-license-agreement.pdf) for our complete security and privacy disclosures.